-Windows, external doors and joinery Repair category 2 Notes Windows can be problematic and over time the operation of the windows can be affected and opening mechanisms damaged.
+Windows, external doors and joinery

+Repair category 2

+Notes Seals to some of the double glazed windows have failed causing condensation between the panes.
+Windows can be problematic and over time the operation of the windows can be affected and opening mechanisms damaged.
 It is therefore likely that maintenance/ repair will be required as part of an ongoing maintenance programme.
-Double glazed windows may be prone to misting/interstitial condensation which can be more evident and can change in certain temperatures/weather conditions.
-Defective sections of mastic and weathered timberwork noted to windows.